Tomato soup: Traditional tomato soup

 A simple tomato soup can be prepared simply with ingredients such as canned tomatoes/tomatoes, onion, garlic, olive oil, vegetable broth or chicken broth and for the flavouring butter, salt and pepper or if required sugar can be used.
 It can also be made fresh by blanching tomatoes, removing the skins, then blending them into a puree.
 Fresh tomatoes are recommended to use only when they are very ripe, because the ripeness plays a crucial role in the depth of the flavour.
 In Poland, it is commonly prepared with tomato paste, chicken broth and sour cream.
 The soup is not "creamed" and contains pieces of vegetables such as carrots, parsley root, celery root, etc. It might be served with pasta or rice.
-The soup is often based on rosół that was cooked a few days earlier and hasn't been eaten.
+The soup is often based on rosół that was cooked a few days earlier and has not been eaten.
 This way of cooking tomato soup and its popularity became an inside joke amongst Poles.
 In India, the soup is enhanced and usually spicy due to the availability of numerous spices.
 Indians usually substitute cumin, cardamom pods, ground cumin, grated ginger, turmeric, cayenne, coriander, garam masala, black pepper and topped with cilantro.
 The variation in the recipe differs from place to place.

 Gazpacho

 Gazpacho is a tomato soup of Spanish origin, served cold.
 It originates in the region of Andalucía in southern Spain.
 Gazpacho is widely consumed in Spanish cuisine, as well as in neighbouring Portugal, where it is known as gaspacho.
 Gazpacho is mostly consumed during the summer months, due to its refreshing qualities and cold serving temperature.
 Many variations of gazpacho exist.
-The key difference between a traditional tomato soup and Gazpacho is that Gazpacho is never heated in the first place and is just a puree of raw vegetables.
-The other major difference is the major ingredient.
+The key difference between a traditional tomato soup and gazpacho is that gazpacho is never heated in the first place and is just a puree of raw vegetables.
+The other major difference is the main ingredient.
 Gazpacho is not just a tomato-rich soup, but contains numerous different vegetables in considerable quantities, such as cucumber and bell peppers.

+In much of Andalusia and Extremadura where gazpacho is traditional, sopa de tomate, the literal translation of tomato soup, when not referring to modern industrial versions or foreign versions, refers to a particular local traditional hot soup that has stale bread as its main ingredient apart from tomato, usually with bell peppers, onion and garlic and often also poached eggs.
+This soup is cooked and eaten hot, and more bread is used than in gazpacho, so it absorbs much of the water and tomato juices.
+This soup is rather a hot bread soup with tomato, related to other bread-based Spanish hot soups, such as sopa de ajo, or to some versions of Southern Portuguese açorda, and somewhat similar to Italian pappa al pomodoro.
+So, in Spain, and especially in Andalusia where gazpacho is most traditional, gazpacho is considered something quite different from sopa de tomate (literally tomato soup).